jiaweihong/auto-booker/README.md

-# AutoBooker
+# Overview

-Autobooker is a website that prebooks basketball / volleyball courts for you using the Nottingham gym website as soon as they are become available.
+Autobooker is a React web app with a PostgresSQL database that uses Selenium (browser-automation tool) to allows users to pre-schedule and automatically book basketball / volleball courts through the University of Nottingham gym website as soon as they become available.

-## How to run the app

-1. Git clone / download the source code
-2. Install server and client side dependencies by running 'npm i' inside the server and client directory respectively
-3. Run 'npm start' inside the server and client directory to start up the server and the frontend
-4. Go to your localhost that the client is running to browse the website
+Note: The app only worked if you ran it locally as there were integration bugs between Selenium and Heroku, the hosting platform, as such I could not deploy it online.
+Also, University started during this time meaning that I had no more time to work on the project.

 ## Features